 KPI #1: Organic Traffic

-Organic traffic refers to the visitors who land on your website through unpaid search results.
+Organic traffic is the number of homeowners who reach your website from unpaid search results.

 What It Measures